Boren Scholarship

 Selection Criteria

 Applicants will be evaluated on the basis of merit with consideration for program preferences, academic record and potential to succeed in the proposed study abroad program, commitment to international education to fulfill academic and career goals, language interest and aptitude, and the quality and appropriateness of the proposed program and its relevance to the National Security Education Program.
+Preference will be given to programs based on their duration, focus on intensive study of a preferred language in a preferred overseas destination, the applicant’s field of study, and to applicants with longer-term interest in a federal career.

 Application Requirements